Dist Loss: Enhancing Regression in Few-Shot Region through Distribution Distance Constraint: Method

-Similarly, we can perform \( M \)-point sampling on the prediction distribution and subsequently apply the same operations to obtain the pseudo-predictions \( \mathcal{S}_P \), which encapsulate information about the prediction distribution.
+Similarly, we can perform \( M \)-point sampling on the prediction distribution and apply the same procedure to obtain the pseudo-predictions \( \mathcal{S}_P \), which capture the characteristics of the prediction distribution.
+However, in practice, this process can be simplified by sorting the model predictions within a batch.
+It is worth noting that although pseudo-labels can also be generated by sorting the labels within a batch, we choose not to adopt this approach here.
+Instead, we aim to better leverage the full label distribution, as the batch serves merely as a sample.
+To explain why sorted sequences capture distribution information, the pseudo-labels \( \mathcal{S}_L \) and pseudo-predictions \( \mathcal{S}_P \) can be viewed as one-dimensional representations of the label and prediction distributions, respectively (Figure \ref{fig:core_idea}).

-In practice, we can consider a batch during the model training process as a random sampling event, wherein the model predictions within a batch are viewed as the sampling values of the prediction distribution.
-Consequently, we do not need to repeat the aforementioned process to acquire pseudo-predictions; instead, we simply sort the model predictions in the batch, which already contains the prediction information.
-By measuring the distance between the pseudo-predictions and the pseudo-labels, we can approximate the distance between the respective distributions.
-Let us denote the function \( L(\cdot) \) as a measure of the distance between two sequences; then, the distribution distance can be expressed as \( L(\mathcal{S}_P, \mathcal{S}_L) \).
-Furthermore, using the function \( L(\cdot) \), we can simultaneously assess the sample-level prediction errors, which reflect the difference between the predicted values and the labels.
-Ultimately, by synchronously optimizing both the distribution distance and the sample-level prediction errors during the training process, we can mitigate the issue of distribution discrepancy, thereby addressing the challenges posed by imbalanced data distributions.
+By measuring the distance between the pseudo-predictions and pseudo-labels, we can approximate the distance between their respective distributions.
+Let \( L(\cdot) \) be a function that measures the distance between two sequences; then, the distribution distance can be expressed as \( L(\mathcal{S}_P, \mathcal{S}_L) \).
+Furthermore, using the function \( L(\cdot) \), we can simultaneously evaluate the sample-wise prediction errors, which measure the discrepancy between individual predicted values and their corresponding ground truth labels.
+Specifically, let \( Y_{\text{batch}} \) and \( \hat{Y}_{\text{batch}} \) denote the sets of ground truth labels and model predictions in a batch, respectively.
+The sample-wise prediction error can then be formulated as \( L(Y_{\text{batch}}, \hat{Y}_{\text{batch}}) \).
+Ultimately, by jointly optimizing both the distributional distance and the sample-level prediction errors during training, we can mitigate the issue of distribution mismatch without compromising overall accuracy, thus addressing the challenges posed by imbalanced data distributions.